Deal of The Day! Hurry Up, Grab the Special Discount - Save 25% - Ends In 00:00:00 Coupon code: SAVE25

 Fernanda

-I think we should collect the total number of files to be backed up.
+I think we should definitely ask about the total number of files, since that impacts backup strategies.

 upvoted 0 times